 Biography

-Jessica Cassyle Carr, MPH, MS, Assoc.
-AIA, is adjunct faculty at the UNM College of Population Health where she teaches graduate writing and other courses.
+Jessica Cassyle Carr is adjunct faculty at the UNM College of Population Health, where she has taught graduate writing and other courses, and co-coordinates the MPH Culminating Experience.
 She began her career in journalism, first as a public radio reporter (KUNM-FM), then as an editor in the alternative press (Weekly Alibi).
 Today her work is focused on interdisciplinary, intersectoral collaboration and participatory approaches to promote healthy communities.
-Carr is also a consultant at UNM’s Design and Planning Assistance Center (DPAC), and a contractor at the New Mexico Department of Health.
-In the latter role—coordinating the New Mexico Academic Health Department—she builds partnerships between governmental public health practitioners and academics, including collaborations with the COPH on research, evaluation, and interventions.
+Carr is also a consultant at UNM’s Design and Planning Assistance Center, a contractor at the New Mexico Department of Health, and a first-year Doctor of Public Health student at the University of California, Berkeley.

 Areas of Specialty